jeromeetienne/slides/betterjs-parisjs-201404/slides.md

 * No New Language to Learn

-Better.js is 100% in Plain Old Javascript
+Better.js is 100% Plain Old Javascript

 --